- top tips

 With the water subsided and the sun out, it's time to check the damage.

-Instead, disconnect the battery, open all doors and carefully survey what will no doubt be a horrific scene.
+Instead, disconnect the battery, open all doors and carefully survey what might be a horrific scene.

 Finding the high-water mark should be relatively easy in your vehicle's interior and should further inform the notion that starting the ignition is a bad idea.

-For example, water that has entered the air filter may then draw water into the engine, potentially leading to a very expensive repair bill.
+For example, water that has entered the air filter may then draw water into the engine, potentially leading to an expensive repair bill.

-If after all the checks it turns out the vehicle is actually driveable – at least as far as your mechanic – one of your first tasks should be to drain and replace fuels, oils, wiper fluids and the like, then replace those replacements earlier than usual.
+Once all the necessary checks are complete and the vehicle is roadworthy – as far as your mechanic suggests – one of your initial tasks should be to drain and replace fuels, oils, and washer fluids.

 Every situation must be taken on its own merits as you weigh up the cost of repairs, if indeed they are even possible, against the cost of buying a new car.

-In many cases the result of major flood damage is an insurance write-off, meaning your car has (a) sustained too much damage to be repaired, or (b), is too economically prohibitive to repair.
+In many cases, the result of flood damage to insurance is a write-off, meaning your car has (a) sustained too much damage to repair or (b) is too economically prohibitive to repair.

-However, the best advice when next the skies open, the waters rise and the roads turn to torrents is to think safe, be safe and stay safe.
+AutuGuru shares some handy tips for the next time you're driving in the rain.
+But most of all, the best advice when the waters rise and the roads turn to torrents is to stay safe.

 Written By